TACO-RL: Task Aware Prompt Compression Optimization with Reinforcement Learning: Experiments

 \subsection{Empirical Results}

 We conduct experiments on the three datasets over five different compression ratios.
 We observe that models trained at one choice of hyper parameters (see Table \ref{tab:hyper-parameters} in the appendix) generalize well over all compression ratios.
+We also conduct statistical significance tests on MeetingBank dataset results (see Table \ref{tab:sig_test_table}) to support our performance enhancement claims.

 \textbf{MeetingBank:} Table \ref{meetingbank_results} presents the results for the meeting text summarization task.
 We report BLEU, ROUGE, and BERT Score \cite{Zhang*2020BERTScore}.
 Our approach yields a significant performance improvement, with a performance boost of over \textbf{14\%} in BLEU scores at \textit{2x} compression, which further increases to \textbf{45\%} at \textit{6x} compression.
 We observe similar trends for other metrics.
 Notably, at \textit{2x} compression, our model performance is close to the results with using the original contexts.